 Areas of Expertise

-Becerra is a member of the Congressional Hispanic Caucus (CHC) where he served as chair during the 105th Congress (1997-98).
-He is also a member of the Executive Committee of the Congressional Asian Pacific American Caucus.
+Becerra was a member of the Congressional Hispanic Caucus (CHC) where he served as chair during the 105th Congress (1997-98).
+He was also a member of the Executive Committee of the Congressional Asian Pacific American Caucus.

 Becerra serves on the Smithsonian Board of Regents, a distinguished panel of 17 men and women who oversee the Smithsonian Institution’s expansive collection.
 In 2011, he was appointed to serve on the Smithsonian’s National Museum of African American History and Culture Council.
 Becerra has led a decade long effort to establish the National Museum of the American Latino and ensure that we remember and celebrate the history of America’s diverse communities.